bhumi3292/SkillLink/skill_link/README.md

 # SkillLink Mobile App

-A cross-platform Flutter application for the SkillLink property rental platform.
-This mobile app provides a seamless experience for workers and Hirers to manage property rentals, bookings, payments, and more.
+A cross-platform Flutter application for the SkillLink Workerrental platform.
+This mobile app provides a seamless experience for workers and Hirers to manage Workerrentals, bookings, payments, and more.

 ## 📱 Features

 ### Core Features
-- **Property Exploration**: Browse and search properties with rich media
+- **WorkerExploration**: Browse and search properties with rich media
 - **User Authentication**: Secure login/signup for workers and Hirers
-- **Property Management**: Add, edit, and manage property listings (workers)
+- **WorkerManagement**: Add, edit, and manage Workerlistings (workers)
-- **Booking System**: Schedule and manage property visits
+- **Booking System**: Schedule and manage Workervisits
 - **Payment Integration**: Khalti and eSewa payment gateways
 - **AI Chatbot**: Floating assistant for user support
 - **Favorites System**: Save and organize favorite properties